 How Fast Does Bone Cancer Spread in Dogs?

 Unfortunately, bone cancer in dogs is a very aggressive cancer.
-It also has a high tendency to metastasize (or spread) to other parts of the body.
+It also has a high tendency to metastasize or spread to other parts of the body.

 Can Bone Cancer in Dogs Be Treated Naturally?

 Once a definitive diagnosis has been made, you want to start treatment as soon as possible.
-Reducing the delay between diagnosis and a start of treatment is recommended to increase life expectancy and reduce pain.
+Reducing the delay between diagnosis and the start of treatment is recommended to increase life expectancy and reduce pain.
 Your vet may suggest surgery, chemotherapy, and/or radiation treatment to treat your pet.